List of seaQuest characters: Dr. Wendy Smith

-The character of Dr. Smith was originally two different characters; Diane Page, a 35 year old African American Ph.D and Wendy Woo, a 25 year old M.D.
+The character of Dr. Smith was originally two different characters: Diane Page, a 35-year-old African American Ph.D. and Wendy Woo, a 25-year-old M.D.
 The producers of the show originally wanted Tamara Tunie and Kelly Hu respectively.

 Kathy Evison originally auditioned for the role of Dr. Smith.
-Although she didn't get the role of Smith the shows Producers liked her enough to hire her and created a new character, Lonnie Henderson, for her to play.
+Although she did not get the role of Smith, the show's producers liked her enough to hire her and created a new character, Lonnie Henderson, for her to play.

 The episode "Alone", which focused extensively on Dr. Smith's powers, infuriated actor Edward Kerr (Brody) to the point that he stormed off the set and did not appear in the episode.

 Lieutenant James Brody

 Lieutenant James Brody (Edward Kerr; seasons 2 & 3), at the age of three, was involved with his mother in a murder cover-up at the (accidental) hands of Franklin Thomas.
 Contracting the P-Core A virus, Brody's mother was place in cryogenic suspension and he was sent to live with his grandparents, who "let (him) get away with murder.
 After joining the navy, Brody led a stealth invasion during the North Korean Crisis in 2010, which Captain Bridger considered to be a "nifty piece of work".
 At some point in his life, Brody sired a son with a woman.
 However, being a career-military and a private man, Brody never told any of the seaQuest crew of that aspect of his life.
 He himself only found out about the then 10 year old boy after the ship returned from Hyperion and the mother of the boy decided to contact him after one of her parents had recently died.

 Brody ultimately died later that year in a rescue mission to save Lieutenant Henderson from a Macronesian death sentence.
 His last words were "With your shield or on it."
 The two actors originally considered for the role of Brody were Dan Gauthier and Paul Gross.